-The TELNET port can be completely closed using the mshell.
-When TELNET is disabled, the services provided by the mshell will no longer be available.
-A Memory clear by a customer engineer is required in order to start the TELNET service again.
+- The TELNET port can be closed using Web Image Monitor.
+When TELNET is disabled, the services provided by the mshell will not be available.

 2.2.
 FTP

 The FTP (File Transfer Protocol) service provides the function of receiving data with reliability and efficiency.
 This service is compliant with RFC 959.
 TCP port 20 is used for FTP-data service and TCP port 21 is used for FTP-control service.
 The FTP client must be compliant with RFC 959.